sanfinity-Iot/openremote/User-Guide:-UI-components.md

 ## Header example

 This is a mere example for a non existing component.
-It's published on NPM.

 ### Install